 If disclosure documents are late or incorrect

 If a public company or investment fund files certain disclosure documents late, it will be placed in default on the Reporting Issuers List.
 The list can also tell you if a company or fund is in default of other disclosure requirements.
 If a disclosure document has incorrect information, the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) may require the company or fund to refile or correct the information.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) may require the company or fund to refile or correct the information.
 If the company refiles a document, as a result of an OSC review, the company or fund is placed on the OSC’s Refilings and Errors List.

 Depending on the nature and severity of the default the OSC may issue a cease trade order or take enforcement action.
 Learn more about cease tradeTrade The process where one person or party buys an investment from another.+ read full definition orders and what to do if you hold stock in a company that has been ordered to stop trading.